esteves67/Whatsapp-API-1/README.md

 4. After you got the "Client is Ready!" response in the console, you can now send message or send media message to other Whatsapp User.

 # SEND MESSAGE
-1. make a POST REQUEST to /send with json body num and message.<br />
+Make a POST REQUEST to /send with json body num and message.<br />

 Example :<br />

 ```json
 {"num" : "6285267671232", "message": "Hello world"}